mandiant/capa/capa/ghidra/README.md

 ![image](https://github.com/mandiant/capa/assets/66766340/bb2b4170-7fd4-45fc-8c7b-ff8f2e2f101b)

-This script will also create Bookmarks on functions that may be categorized under the MITRE ATT&CK Framework as well as the Malware Behavior Catalog (MBC).
-These may be found via the Bookmarks Window, and the Labels may also be double clicked to align the Disassembly Listing and Decompilation views.
+Bookmarks are added for capa matches that are categorized under the MITRE ATT&CK Framework and Malware Behavior Catalog (MBC).
+These may be found and navigated using Ghidra's Bookmarks Window.

 MITRE ATT&CK & MBC Bookmarks: